SmithWillSuffice/ohanga-pai/content/blog/76_eeeevil_empires.md

 toc: false
 ---

+## Eeevil empires and the Liedeologies that Support Them

 This little essay might be a bit too hot for the liberal left, but since I am an anti-celebrity I figure it cannot hurt putting it out in public.
 If you